 In civil cases, litigation is commenced by a ‘claimant’ against a ‘defendant’.
 Claims of lesser value will start in a local or regional court known as the ‘County Court’.
 More substantial civil claims are heard in the ‘High Court’ which is based in London but has 10 other regional centres across England and Wales.
 The High Court consists of a number of divisions; one of them, the ‘Queen’s Bench Division’, includes the Business and Property Court.
 It is home to the specialized ‘Technology and Construction Court’ (TCC) which deals principally with technology and construction disputes.
 Decisions of the TCC can be appealed to the Court of Appeal (Civil Division).
 The ultimate court of appeal in the UK is the Supreme Court.

 In civil cases, litigation is commenced by a 'pursuer' against a 'defender'.
 Claims of lesser value will start in a local court, the Sheriff Court.
 More substantial civil claims are heard in the Court of Session, often using the more streamlined commercial action procedure.
 The Court of Session consists of an 'Outer House' and an 'Inner House'.
+Normally a single judge, called a Lord Ordinary, presides over a case in the Outer House.
+Financial claims started in the Court of Session must be for at least £100,000 and claims for less than that amount must be started in the Sheriff Court.
 Decisions of the Outer House can be appealed to the Inner House.
 The ultimate civil court of appeal in Scotland is the Supreme Court of the United Kingdom.
 For small claims that are worth less than £5,000, the Simple Procedure can be used (which does not require the involvement of a solicitor).

 Construction disputes between companies are settled in commercial courts.
 Disputes with the participation of individuals are settled in courts of general jurisdiction.
 Disputes involving state/municipal authorities and disputes relating to challenging the acts/powers of such bodies are settled by the administrative courts.
-Decisions of courts of first instance can be appealed to the courts of appeal and ultimately to the Supreme Court of Ukraine.
+Decisions of courts of first instance can be appealed to the courts of appeal and ultimately to the Supreme Court.